-The denominator for basic and diluted earnings per share at December 31, 2020, 2019 and 2018 is as follows:
+The denominator for basic and diluted earnings per share at December 31, 2021, 2020 and 2019 is as follows:

-2020 2019 2018 Denominator for basic earnings per share-weighted-average shares 250.8 255.5 258.1 Effect of dilutive securities-employee stock options, non-vested restricted stock awards, convertible debentures and equity units 3.5 4.8 6.1 Denominator for diluted earnings per share 254.3 260.3 264.2
+2021 2020 2019 Denominator for basic earnings per share-weighted-average shares 243.8 250.8 255.5 Effect of dilutive securities-employee stock options, non-vested restricted stock awards, convertible debentures and equity units 3.0 3.5 4.8 Denominator for diluted earnings per share 246.8 254.3 260.3

-During the years ended December 31, 2020, 2019 and 2018, weighted-average shares related to certain stock options of 1.2, 0.6 and 0.3, respectively, were excluded from the denominator for diluted earnings per share because the stock options were anti-dilutive.
-The Equity Unit purchase contracts were settled in May 2018, and approximately 6.0 shares of our common stock were issued and included in the basic earnings per share calculation.
+During the years ended December 31, 2021, 2020 and 2019, weighted-average shares related to certain stock options of 0.2, 1.2 and 0.6, respectively, were excluded from the denominator for diluted earnings per share because the stock options were anti-dilutive.

-During the years ended December 31, 2020, 2019 and 2018, we issued approximately 0.3, 0.2 and 0.3 restricted stock units, respectively, of which vesting was contingent upon us meeting certain earnings targets.
+During the years ended December 31, 2021, 2020 and 2019, we issued approximately 0.3, 0.3 and 0.2 restricted stock units, respectively, of which vesting was contingent upon us meeting certain earnings targets.
 Contingent restricted stock units are excluded from the denominator for diluted earnings per share and are included only if and when the contingency is met.
-The 2020 contingent restricted stock units are being measured over the three year period of 2020 through 2022, the 2019 contingent restricted stock units are being measured over the three year period of 2018 through 2020.
+The 2021 contingent restricted stock units are being measured over the three year period of 2021 through 2023, the 2020 contingent restricted stock units are being measured over the three year period of 2019 through 2021.
 Contingent restricted stock units generally vest in March of the year following each measurement period.